<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 8. Action Steps for Employees and Retirees

-Retirement is all about proactive planning, to help your transition be as seamless as possible.
-While you're still working, here are some steps to take to set yourself up for success:
+Retirement is all about proactive planning, to make your transition as seamless as possible.
+While you're still working, here are some steps you can take to set yourself up for success:

 • Register on the Your Total Rewards Portal: Employees must register on the new portal to manage their benefits effectively.